-Hotels develop room rate categories to attract different markets.
-These rates depend on seasons, number of potential sales in a market, and other factors.
-Providing constant feedback on the effectiveness of room rates in attracting business and evaluating the continued need for each of these categories are the responsibilities of the front office manager and the director of marketing and sales.
+Hotels have developed various room rate categories to attract different markets.
+These rates will depend on seasons, number of potential sales in a market, and other factors.

+Providing constant feedback on the effectiveness of room rates in attracting business and evaluating the continued need for each of these categories are the responsibilities of the front office manager and director of marketing and sales.
 Commonly used room rate categories are rack rate, corporate rate, commercial rate, military/educational rate, group rate, family rate, package rate, American plan, half-day rate, and complimentary rate.

 A rack rate, the highest room rate charged by a hotel, is the rate given to a guest who does not fall into any particular category, such as a walk-in who requests a room for the night.
-Rack rates are usually the highest rates charged by the hotel, but they do not necessarily produce the most income for the hotel (see chapter 6).
+Rack rates are usually the highest rates charged by the hotel, but they do not necessarily produce the most income for the hotel (see Chapter 6).
 Charging a group \$5 less than the rack rate to encourage repeat business may garner more income for the hotel in the long run.

 Corporate rates are room rates offered to businesspeople staying in the hotel.
-This category can be broken down into businesspeople who are frequent guests (a specified number of visits per week or per month) and guests who are employees of a corporation that has contracted for a rate that reflects all business from that corporation.
+This category can be further broken down into businesspeople who are frequent guests (a specified number of visits per week or per month) and guests who are employees of a corporation that has contracted for a rate that reflects all business from that corporation.

-Commercial rates are room rates for businesspeople that represent a company and have infrequent or sporadic patterns of travel.
-Collectively, this group can be a major segment of hotel guests and thus warrant a special rate.
-The hotel usually develops a frequent guest marketing program that is associated with their frequent guest stay program to encourage guests to accumulate points toward upgrades in rooms, free room stays, or airline miles.
-For example, Starwood uses Starwood Preferred Guest, while Hilton uses Hilton HHonors.
-A card is issued and then validated with each visit.
-After a specified number of visits, the guest is awarded a free room-night.
-Many variations of this concept are in use.
-Marketing and sales departments of large hotel corporations develop sophisticated frequent-visitor marketing programs to encourage guests to stay with them.
+Commercial rates are room rates for businesspeople who represent a company and have infrequent or sporadic patterns of travel.
+Collectively this group can be a major segment of hotel guests and thus warrants a special rate.
+The peddler's club, a marketing program to encourage repeat business by frequent business guests, was developed to encourage businesspeople who do not have any set schedule for visiting a city to stay at a specific hotel.
+A card is issued, which is validated with each visit.
+After a specified number of visits, the guest is awarded a free room night.
+Currently, there are many variations of this concept.
+Marketing and sales departments of large hotel corporations have developed sophisticated frequent-visitor marketing programs to encourage guests to stay with them.